abhishekgoenka/Patterns-and-Samples/readme.md

 ## Synopsis
-This repository contains industry recommended examples and code snippet in various languages like JavaScript, C#, etc
+This repository contains industry recommended examples and code snippet of various languages like JavaScript, C#, etc

 ## Before you begin
 Download all the packages using following commands before you start